ehsraja/Samples/ReadMe.txt

 Branching in git

-Git show all branchs
+1) Git show all branchs

+git show-branche

+-a all
+-r remote
+2) git checkout -b SpDB

+this will create a branch SpDB

+3) git checkout master
+go back to master when done

-git show-branch
+4) git merge SpDB